Close to the Digital Twin and yet past it – heavyweight 3D CAD data

 Are you also sometimes annoyed in the project, if you have to load again a too complex 3D model as STEP, DWG, or OBJ into your layout?
 You already know that 500 MByte will not make your factory layout leaner.
 But with a simple block representation, you will not attract anyone in the current planning phase.
 It is also too late to hire a service provider and the budget for this has already been used up.
 A dilemma of time pressure and communication problems arises.
 Is there a way to get this model to 5 MByte by the deadline?

 This is exactly the topic of this article.
 What are practical solutions to radically and above all automatically simplify 3D data for layout planning?
-You can read more about why simplification is so important here.
+For more information on why this is so important, see also the blog article on handling CAD data.
 The solutions presented here are selected examples and do not claim to be complete.
 Contents will be updated again and again in the future.

 Radically simple through remeshing instead of reduction